deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15580/index.md

 ![](charts/charts_8_2.png "🔼 Figure 3: Position-level Accuracy from Gemma-2-2B and Llama-3.1-8B.")

-> 🔼 The chart displays the position-level accuracy of LLMs in 3, 4, and 5-digit multiplication tasks across different training set sizes, revealing a U-shaped pattern.
+> 🔼 The chart displays the U-shaped pattern of position-level accuracy across different training set sizes for 3-digit, 4-digit, and 5-digit multiplication tasks using Gemma-2-2B and Llama-3.1-8B language models.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Position-level Accuracy from Gemma-2-2B and Llama-3.1-8B.